 Google Algorithm – What is it?

+Google’s algorithm includes a complex system to retrieve data from its vast search index.
 It is a system that helps Google to fetch relevant data from its database in return for a search query.
+This system uses a vast combination of algorithms and various ranking factors to help deliver web pages by their relevance.
+This also affects the rankings of each web page.
 Thus, it helps Google deliver precise information instantly.
-It follows several ranking factors to deliver the right web pages on the top of search results.
+The main goal of Google’s sophisticated algorithms is to provide the best value for the user.
+In simple terms, the search bots have to go through a multitude of content to retrieve the best result to clarify a user’s query.
+In addition, it follows several ranking factors to deliver the right web pages on the top of search results.

 What are updates in Google Algorithm and Why Are They Necessary?

 Everything needs updates, so do Google’s algorithms.
 It helps to upgrade Google’s ranking criteria for websites.
 They are necessary because without them, internet users will not get the precise results for their search queries.

 Google makes a plethora of updates in its algorithms every year.
 But plenty of these don’t show major effects and thus go unseen.

 Now let’s discuss the Google Algorithms updates from 2010:

 This update was launched in Aug 2009 and rolled out in June 2010.
 Caffeine redesigned Google’s indexing system.
 With Caffeine, Google was now able to crawl and index pages faster on its servers.
 This update made it possible for Google to crawl and add newer content more quickly.

 Caffeine wasn’t an algorithm by Google to manipulate rankings.
 Rather, it was just a reconstruction of its indexing system.

 Google Panda Update – February 2011

 The Google Panda algorithm was a search filter that targets the content of sites.
 The goal for this update was to highlight unique and good quality content in its results.